 Published: 26 March 2020

-Should I stay or should I go (to court) now?
-NSW stay case a win for survivors of abuse
+Stay or go (to court)?
+NSW stay case a win for abuse survivors

 Around Australia, a suite of legal reforms has made it easier for abuse survivors to take their matters to court.

 In Victoria, in July 2015, limitation periods for those who suffered child sexual, physical and related psychological abuse were removed, so there are now no time limits to take cases to court.

 However, the court still has the power under section 27R of the Limitation of Actions Act 1958 (Vic) to summarily dismiss or permanently stay proceedings where the lapse of time has a burdensome effect on the defendant that is so serious that a fair trial is not possible.

 In 2017, the first known decision regarding section 27R was handed down in Victoria in the case of Connellan v Murphy VSCA 116.
 In that case, the plaintiff, Ms Murphy, brought a claim against an individual defendant, Mr Connellan, alleging he raped her in 1968 when they were both minors and she stayed with his family for about 7-10 days after her father died.
 Mr Connellan sought to permanently stay proceedings, arguing they were an abuse of process and that he was irretrievably prejudiced by the delay.
 He also questioned the plaintiff’s reliability as a witness.